markbeep/Lecturfier/README.md

 [Click Here](https://github.com/markbeep/Lecturfier/projects/1)

 ## List of noteworthy functions (not up to date)
-  - Cipher (Ciphers text using the idea of Caesar's Cipher)
   - Event (Plan and organize events)
-  - Hash (Hash text using any OpenSSL hashing method)
   - Help (Fully fleshed out help page with a lot of information on how to use commands)
   - Voice XP (Get xp points for being active in voice channels and for chatting)
   - Lecture starts (Get pings when lectures start)